aligfellow/plotprofile/README.md

 ### Further details
 - Secondary curves can begin from after the 1st point, just need to have a `None` entry in the list of energies
 - Spacing of energies can be altered by passing the same energy twice in a row
-  - this will place the point halfway between the two x indices,
-    - *i.e.* Pathway C point in examples
+  - this will place the point halfway between the two x indices, *i.e.* Pathway C point in examples

 ## CLI - to do...
-Currently untested - probably won't work for now
+Currently untested - though this won't work for now
 ```bash
 python -m plotProfile --input examples/input.json --labels --format png
 ```